- All medical school applicants are required to take the MCAT entrance exam. About the MCAT

 - Effort given to achieve those grades gives a pre-med student the opportunity to evaluate his/her abilities and career choice

-- Indicator of academic potential
+- Indicator of critical thinking skills

-- Will be used to support academic record
+- Used to support academic record

 Letters of Recommendation